MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/7-copilot-in-excel.md

    Calculate monthly revenue by product and add a column with total revenue - refer to the Prices worksheet.
    ```
     - Copilot knows how to do that and which data to reference across tabs.
-    - Copilot creates a plan for how it will run those numbers, executes that plan showing its work as it goes, and prompts you to ask questions or iterate on the solution it reached.
+    - Copilot creates a plan for how it runs those numbers, executes that plan showing its work as it goes, and prompts you to ask questions or iterate on the solution it reached.
-    - Click **+Insert column**, then navigate back to the **Sales by Product** tab.
+    - Select **+Insert column**, then navigate back to the **Sales by Product** tab.

 1. Use Copilot to analyze revenue by entering the following prompt in the Copilot pane: